sharma-ojask/About-My-Work/README.md

 # Ojas-Sharma
 This project was my earliest endeavor into data analytics.
-I was incredibly interested in just how much COVID vaccinations were playing a role in adverse outcomes, so I dived deep to find some deep relationships.
+I was incredibly interested in just how much COVID vaccinations were playing a role in adverse outcomes, so I dived deep to find some intricate elationships.